Men: strong reactions to pregnancy

 If this happens, you could be at risk of losing control and hurting your partner or your baby.

-Aggression and violence is not OK.
+Violence is not OK.

 Things you can do